data-intelligence-for-health-lab/CDmetrics/README.md

 ## Getting Started
-CD_metrics employes neural networks to measure the difficulty of individual cases in a datasets.
-The metrics were designed to perform well across various datasets and tailored to different definitions of prediction difficulty.
+CD_metrics employs neural networks to measure the difficulty of individual cases in a dataset.
+The metrics are tailored to different definitions of prediction difficulty and are designed to perform well across various datasets.

 ### Installation
-The package was developed with the Python.
-Below, we present the standard installation and guideline to use the CD_metrics to calcaulte case difficulty of own datasets.
+The package was developed using Python.
+Below, we provide standard installation instructions and guidelines for using CD_metrics to calculate case difficulty on your own datasets.

 _For users_
 ```
 pip install CD_metrics
 ```